Yuvix25/ReHUD/README.md

  - Input meter
  - Damage viewer
  - Live on-track relative display*
+ - Radar* (waiting for some features to be implemented into the shared memory API)
  - Session status*
  - Settings window:
     - Element scale and rearrangement*